-- Connect the AC adapter to the computer. - Insert the battery pack.
+- 1 Connect the AC adapter to the computer. - 2 Insert the battery pack.

-The computer automatically charges the battery (the battery indicator light flashes in a double blink pattern as the battery charges).
+The computer automatically charges the battery (1) (the battery indicator (2) light flashes in a double blink pattern as the battery charges).
 When the battery is 85% full, the battery indicator light turns off.
-This process takes approximately two and a half hours if the notebook is on.
-To charge the battery completely, continue charging for an additional hour.
+This process takes approximately 3 hours if your notebook is on.
+To charge the battery completely, continue charging for 3 additional hours.

-Battery indicator light status meaning
+Battery indicator light status Meaning

 On The computer is using battery power.

 Single blink The battery is running out of power.

 Double blink The battery is charging.

 Off The computer is using AC power.